prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 Zcash is based on Bitcoin, but has one key difference:

 Unlike bitcoin, Zcash gives the user the option to encrypt the transaction.

+This means that the sender address, recipient address, and the amount sent is hidden from public view.

+Many would consider Zcash the future of anonymous transaction.

+NOTE: There will only ever be 21 million coins, so start mining NOW!

+View Zcash mining graphics cards [here](/crypto-mining/zcash-mining-hardware/)

+### 4. Dash